winya/api-docs/_posts/android/0.5/README.md

 IUstreamPlayer ustreamPlayer = playerView.getUstreamPlayer();
 ```

-The `tv.ustream.player.api.IUstreamPlayer` class is the point where you can interface with the player library.
+The `tv.ustream.player.api.IUstreamPlayer` class is the point where you can interface with the Player SDK.
+Its methods send
-Its methods send events to the player, and its states are observed through the listeners (see below).
+events to the player, and its states are observed through the listeners (see below).
+The `IUstreamPlayer`'s methods are
-The `IUstreamPlayer`'s methods are explained further in its _Javadoc_.
+explained further in its _Javadoc_.

-### Step 8: Play live or recorded content
+### Step 7: Play live or recorded content

 After the `ustreamPlayer` is created, initialize it with a content.
 This will most likely be in your
 Activity's `onCreate()` (Fragment's `onCreateView()`).
 A player instance can be initialized more than once with different